bertthegorilla/socials/README.md

 # socials
-Webhook for socials - This is also a test right now to see if pushing updates also pushes to discord.
+Webhook for socials - This is a package that can be installed and run locally by your machine
-Please?